colemickens/nixcfg/README.md

 * `profiles/` - these are the bits that primarily get pulled into a system configuration.
   * `gui.nix` - all of my GUI related settings that only apply to machines that I sit in front of
   * `interactive.nix` - anything related to a machine that I interact with regularly (and thus want `neovim`, etc)
+* `secrets/` - some light infra around `sops-nix` for dealing with encrypted secrets in this repo and my systems
+* `shells/` - a few `shell.nix`s for being able to hack on random source code trees

 ## Dotfiles